serenity-is/docs/serene_tour/README.md

 There is an accordion navigation menu on the left side which has a search feature by input above it.
 We'll talk about how to customize items there in later sections.

-On the top navigation, there is a dropdown menu with a user icon with which we can change our password or log out in addition to a language button to change the active language.
+At the top of the left sidebar, there is a dropdown menu with a user icon with which we can change our password or log out, in addition to a language button to change the active language.

 We'll talk about the following features of Serene: